steebchen/action-auto-semantic-pull-request/README.md

-# action-semantic-pull-request
+# action-auto-semantic-pull-request

+**🤖 AI-Powered Fork**: This is a fork of [action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request) that **automatically generates semantic pull request titles using AI** powered by [llmgateway.io](https://llmgateway.io).

-This is a GitHub Action that ensures that your pull request titles match the [Conventional Commits spec](https://www.conventionalcommits.org/).
+This GitHub Action ensures that your pull request titles match the [Conventional Commits spec](https://www.conventionalcommits.org/) by automatically generating appropriate titles when they don't conform to the standard.
+When a PR title doesn't follow conventional commits format, the action uses AI to analyze the PR content and automatically set a properly formatted semantic title.
 Typically, this is used in combination with a tool like [semantic-release](https://github.com/semantic-release/semantic-release) to automate releases.

 Used by: [Electron](https://github.com/electron/electron) · [Vite](https://github.com/vitejs/vite) · [Excalidraw](https://github.com/excalidraw/excalidraw) · [Apache](https://github.com/apache/pulsar) · [Vercel](https://github.com/vercel/ncc) · [Microsoft](https://github.com/microsoft/SynapseML) · [Firebase](https://github.com/firebase/flutterfire) · [AWS](https://github.com/aws-ia/terraform-aws-eks-blueprints) – and [many more](https://github.com/amannn/action-semantic-pull-request/network/dependents).

 ## Examples

+**🤖 AI Auto-Generation Examples:**

+When you create a PR with a non-semantic title like "Update login functionality", the AI will analyze your changes and automatically convert it to:
+- `feat(auth): Add support for OAuth 2.0 authentication`

+Or if you submit "Bug fixes" as the title, it might become:
+- `fix: Resolve memory leak in user session handling`

 **Valid pull request titles:**
 - fix: Correct typo